almondheil/csc213-give-take/README.md

 		file that will be truncated when giving.
 For instance, if you run `give` on `/long/path/to/file.png`, it will be transferred as `file.png`.

+Will print the port being used to the terminal.

 ### Cancel a give

 ```
-give -c TARGET_USER [HOST:]PORT
+give -c [HOST:]PORT
 ```

 Parameters are as follows:

-- `TARGET_USER` must be the username the give was initially created with.

 - `HOST` is an optional network parameter.
 If used, it will attempt to cancel a give on a different system than localhost.